Last updated in March 2016

 Twenty-eight partner schools in Indonesia, with some 19,000 German learners (including the German International School), are members of the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH), which was launched in 2008.
 The PASCH initiative is designed to promote the education and (further) training of teachers and students with a view to enhancing educational opportunities and providing a tangible experience of Germany at schools abroad.

 The DAAD and the Studienkolleg Indonesien (Indonesia University Preparatory School) in Jakarta offer young students and academics with an interest in Germany the opportunity to study at a German university or obtain advice on studying here.
-In the past year, the number of Indonesian students in Germany has increased from 2,500 to 2,900.
+In the past four years, the number of Indonesian students in Germany has increased by more than 30 per cent to 3,636, making Germany the most popular study destination for Indonesian in Europe.
 There are some 2,500 students enrolled at the 13 German and German Studies departments in Indonesia, many of them being trained as German teachers.

 Security and defence policy

 There are contacts between the two countries’ armed forces as part of cooperation in the UNIFIL Maritime Task Force (MTF) and the annual bilateral Military Training Assistance programme.
 Three Indonesian staff officers are currently attending the International General/Admiral Staff Officer Course (LGAI) at the Führungsakademie der Bundeswehr.
-Other training courses are held in Germany for unit commanders, language trainers and UN observers.
-As part of the annual bilateral programme, ten joint measures are planned for 2015, the focus being on the medical service.
+Other training courses are held in Germany for unit commanders, language trainers and computer scientists.
+As part of the annual bilateral programme, 14 joint measures are planned for 2016, the focus being on UN training and the medical corps.